Body Talk Pt. 2

 Body Talk Pt.
-2 is the sixth studio album by Swedish singer Robyn, released on 6 September 2010 by Konichiwa Records.
+2 is the sixth studio album (fourth internationally released) by Swedish singer Robyn, released on 6 September 2010 by Konichiwa Records.
 The album is the second part of the Body Talk trilogy, which consists of three mini-albums, all released during 2010.
 Robyn started working on songs for the album when Body Talk Pt.
 1 (2010) was still in development, and she collaborated with Klas Åhlund, Kleerup, Savage Skulls, Diplo and Snoop Dogg.
 Musically, the songs on Body Talk Pt.
 2 are upbeat and a mixture between electro, house, hip hop and disco.

 Critical reception of the album was generally positive.
 Although critics felt that it lacked a classic single and considered it a minor letdown compared to Body Talk Pt.
 1, it received praise for being solid and club-ready.
 In Sweden, the album reached the top of the Sverigetopplistan chart.
 It also reached number one in Denmark and number three in Norway.
 In the United States, it peaked at number 41, becoming Robyn's highest position on the chart.

 "Hang with Me" was released as the album's only single in August 2010.
 An acoustic version of the song was featured on Body Talk Pt.
 1. The single reached the top ten in Sweden and Norway.
 The last track on the album, "Indestructible", appears in acoustic form and was later remixed and served as the lead single for Body Talk, the final installment in the trilogy.